rails/rails/guides/source/asset_pipeline.md

 Sprockets uses files named +index+ (with the relevant extensions) for a special purpose.

 For example, if you have a jQuery library with many modules, which is stored in +lib/assets/library_name+, the file +lib/assets/library_name/index.js+ serves as the manifest for all files in this library.
-This file could include a list of all the required files in order, or a simple <tt>require_tree</tt> directive.
+This file could include a list of all the required files in order, or a simple `require_tree` directive.

 The library as a whole can be accessed in the site's application manifest like so: